tomerAI/rag/README.md

    - [ ] Create API documentation

 2. **Privacy and Security**
-   - [X] Add PII detection and masking
-   - [ ] Create and use PII detection model on danish data
+   - [ ] Add PII detection and masking on query and embeddings from an API

 2. **Feature Enhancements**
    - [ ] Add support for more document formats (PDF, DOCX)